 As you can see here, the names of your universities and companies as well as the key takeaways from the positions are what the recruiter looks for at first glance during the screening process.
 This is followed by the sub-bullets in the educational and professional experience sections, where it should be said that here again only the first sub-bullets get the most attention and those that follow less so.
 The leadership and personal part of your resume will be the last to be considered, but this does not mean that you should put less effort into them.
 As mentioned before: consulting resumes thrive for perfection from top to bottom!

-- Limit your resume to one page (except if you have more than eight years of professional experience).
+• Limit your resume to one page (except if you have some years of professional experience).

 What the recruiter is looking for: